 - Impaired students protest for better schooling

 Before you visit Salvador, you would perhaps like to know about the city’s background.
-Salvador, the capital of the State of Bahia and for two long centuries has been the major port and the capital of colonial Brazil.
-The city lies in the picturesque setting in between the green tropical hills and broad beaches along the bay of Todos os Santos.
-If you have a historical interest, Salvador has centuries old buildings, churches, and museums where you can visit.
-There is history all around which has not yet receded into the past and reaches out to touch you when you visit them.
+Salvador, the State of Bahia’s capital and for two long centuries, has been the major port and the capital of colonial Brazil.
+The city lies in the picturesque setting between the green tropical hills and broad beaches along the bay of Todos os Santos.
+If you have a historical interest, Salvador has centuries-old buildings, churches, and museums where you can visit.
+There is history all around which has not yet receded into the past and reaches out to touch you when you see them.
 If you are in a mood to relax, the beach is not far away than a few minutes walk.
-You can, however, like to venture into the Baia de Todos os Santos the Bay of All Saints, taking a car ferry, and explore the sandy beaches on Itaparica Island.
+However, you can like to venture into the Baia de Todos os Santos the Bay of All Saints, taking a car ferry, and exploring the sandy beaches on Itaparica Island.

-The pre-paid SIM card for Brazil gives you a local number and you pay for calls as the locals do.
-All your incoming calls are free and you do not pay any of those roaming charges.
-You do not have to sign any contracts and you do not get a bill at the end of the month.
-More-over, since your pre-paid SIM card for Brazil is pre-paid, you pay for your talk time credits in advance, knowing exactly how much you are spending for how much of talk time.
+The pre-paid SIM card for Brazil gives you a local number, and you pay for calls as the locals do.
+All your incoming calls are free, and you do not pay any of those roaming charges.
+You do not have to sign any contracts, and you do not get a bill at the end of the month.
+Moreover, since your pre-paid SIM card for Brazil is pre-paid, you pay for your talk time credits in advance, knowing exactly how much you are spending for how much of talk time.
 This lets you budget your mobile airtime usage.
-When you buy the pre-paid SIM card for Brazil, you get a certain amount of talk time credit along with your SIM card and when-ever you wish to top up your credit, you can buy recharge coupons or vouchers from practically any shop in the Brazilian cities.
-These recharge coupons or vouchers come in different denominations, bearing proportional credits with respect to its value.
+When you buy the pre-paid SIM card for Brazil, you get a certain amount of talk time credit along with your SIM card, and when-ever you wish to top up your credit, you can buy recharge coupons or vouchers from practically any shop in the Brazilian cities.
+These recharge coupons or vouchers come in different denominations, bearing proportional credits concerning its value.
 You have the option to buy the denomination that you want, there-by keeping a tab on your call expenses.
 You know exactly how much you are spending.

 You will need a GSM phone to operate in Brazil.
 If you own a GSM phone, it is unlikely that it would work in Brazil.
-North America, Canada and a few other countries in the Americas use a different set of GSM frequency band than the rest of the world.
+North America, Canada, and a few other countries in the Americas use a different set of GSM frequency bands than the rest of the world.
 These are 850MHz and 1900MHz frequency bands, which are mostly incompatible with that of other countries.
 Brazil mobile networks operate on 900MHz and 1800MHz frequency bands and are hence incompatible with American mobile handsets.
-If you are a frequent traveler abroad, you could consider buying an appropriate handset for your visits in other countries and if you are an infrequent traveler, you could rent a GSM mobile phone, which is compatible with the frequency bands used in the country that you are visiting.
+If you are a frequent traveler abroad, you could consider buying an appropriate handset for your visits to other countries.
+If you are an infrequent traveler, you could rent a GSM mobile phone compatible with the frequency bands used in the country you are visiting.

-Global System for Mobile Communication (GSM) was first developed in Europe and is the first open architecture digital mobile communication technology, which replaced the old analog first generation (1G) system.
+Global System for Mobile Communication (GSM) was first developed in Europe and is the first open architecture digital mobile communication technology, which replaced the old analog first-generation (1G) system.
 GSM is called the second generation (2G) mobile communication system.
 The world over, GSM frequency bands are allocated differently, with some of them being used commonly.
 For example, Networks in Brazil and Belgium operate on the same frequency bands of 900MHz and 1800MHz.
-The exception being North America and Canada, where the network frequency bands do not match the major part of the world countries, which sets them apart from the rest.
-GSM is used in over 214 countries in the world and has 80% subscribers amongst the total mobile users in the world.
+The exception is North America and Canada, where the network frequency bands do not match the major part of the world countries, which sets them apart.
+GSM is used in over 214 countries globally and has 80% subscribers amongst the total mobile users in the world.

 The mobile phone that you are taking with you to Brazil needs to be SIM unlocked as otherwise, you shall never be able to use your pre-paid SIM card for Brazil or any other SIM card for that matter.
-When you sign a contract with a service provider, one of those clauses in that contract might bind you to use the services of the provider for a stipulated period of time, which is usually one year.
+When you sign a contract with a service provider, one of those clauses in that contract might bind you to use the provider’s services for a stipulated period of time, which is usually one year.
 On signing such a contract, you receive a mobile phone, which is entirely free of cost, and a SIM card.
-This phone that you have received will only work with the SIM card from the service provider and would not work with any other SIM card.
+This phone you have received will only work with the SIM card from the service provider and would not work with any other SIM card.
 This phone is SIM locked.
-At the end of the contractual period, the service provider helps you to unlock the phone, which becomes entirely yours.
-Therefore, whether you take your phone, rent or buy one, you need to find out whether the mobile phone is SIM unlocked and also if the phone is compatible with the frequency bands used in Brazil.
+At the end of the contractual period, the service provider helps you unlock the phone, which becomes yours entirely.
+Therefore, whether you take your phone, rent, or buy one, you need to find out whether the mobile phone is SIM unlocked and if the phone is compatible with Brazil’s frequency bands.

-Buying a pre-paid SIM card for Brazil is the best way to save your call expenses, with no roaming charges to pay, paying call charges as the locals do and all incoming calls being free.
-You do not need to sign a contract and you do not receive any bills, what-so-ever, at the end of the month.
-Since it is pre-paid, you pay for your talk time credits in advance, of which you are aware of the money that you are spending on your calls.
-You have a complete check on your budget.
-For more information on pre-paid SIM card and rented compatible.
+Buying a pre-paid SIM card for Brazil is the best way to save your call expenses, with no roaming charges to pay, paying call charges as the locals do, and all incoming calls being free.
+You do not need to sign a contract, and you do not receive any bills, what-so-ever, at the end of the month.
+Since it is pre-paid, you pay for your talk time credits in advance, of which you are aware of the money you are spending on your calls.
+You have a complete check on your budget for more information on pre-paid SIM card and rented compatibility.

 Cell phone use overseas.
 In 99% of the world, the local cellular service standard is called GSM.
 We use this in the states as well.
-When combined with a SIM CARD (which usually goes under the battery of the phone) the phone is able to communicate and the SIM CARD also holds the telephone number and memory for pre-paid credit.
-Rates can be extremely low using this system.
-For example, in 99% of all SIM CARDS incoming calls are free and call to the states can cost a trifle.
-Such as, from the UK to the USA 7 cents/minute, from Israel 22 cents, from Australia 27 cents.
+When combined with a SIM CARD (which usually goes under the phone battery), the phone can communicate, and the SIM CARD also holds the telephone number and memory for pre-paid credit.
+Rates can be meager using this system.
+For example, in 99% of all SIM CARDS, incoming calls are free, and the states’ needs can cost a trifle.
+From the UK to the USA 7 cents/minute, from Israel 22 cents, from Australia 27 cents.
 Yes, USA Dollar cents!
-There is today even prepaid service providers in the USA offering rates of 10 cents per minute to call anywhere in the US to any type of phone.
+Today, even prepaid service providers in the USA offer 10 cents per minute to call anywhere in the US to any phone.
 No contracts, no credit card checks, no bills.
-Pre-paid always means no minimums no contracts, no obligations.
+Pre-paid always means no minimums, no contracts, no obligations.
 You only pay for the calls made.
 You’ll need an unlocked GSM tri-band or quadband UNLOCKED phone.